 What We Did in Jasper

-Did you know that Jasper is in a dark sky preserve and it’s one of the best places in the country to see the night sky??
+Did you know that Jasper is in a dark sky preserve and is one of the country’s best places to see the night sky??
 The Jasper Planetarium is a great spot to check out when you’re in town.
 They host their events at the Fairmont Jasper Park Lodge and offer nightly planetarium shows and stargazing – assuming it’s not cloudy and raining like when we were there!
 If the night sky isn’t visible due to clouds/weather, they also have a cloudy sky program in place.

 I think everybody traveling to the Canadian Rockies is hoping to catch a glimpse of a bear!
 We had much better luck seeing bears in Jasper National Park than in Banff National Park, partly because there are fewer people there and also because there are more bears around.

 This one was spotted on the road out to Maligne Lake.
 ALWAYS be bear aware while you’re driving – we saw several hanging out on the side of the road.
 And ALWAYS stay in your vehicle if you come across one!

 Oh, Earls, how I love you!
 Yes, I know it’s another Canadian chain with several US locations, but it just might be my favorite restaurant on the planet.
 They have everything from Chicken Hunan Kung Pao (absolute BEST thing on the menu!!!) to chicken street tacos to cajun salmon to steaks, and everything in between!

 Lake Louise is another place with availability issues during the summer – so always book well in advance – but we lucked out with Lake Louise Inn.
 We booked a fabulous one-bedroom condo with a loft and had plenty of room to spread out.
 The grounds are beautiful, and you can’t beat the location unless you’re able to actually stay at the lake!